bevacqua/rome/README.md

 ##### `.destroy()`

 Removes the calendar from the DOM and all of its associated DOM event listeners.
 The API is reduced to provide only the `.restore` method described below.
+After emitting the `destroyed` event, all event listeners are removed from the instance.

 ##### `.restore(options?)`